 Install WhatsApp on your system

-To log out, return to the WhatsApp menu on your phone and choose Log out from all devices, or on your computer by tapping the three-dot icon at the top of the conversation, and choosing the Log out option.
+When you’re ready to sign out, navigate to the WhatsApp menu on your cell phone and select Log out from all devices.
+If you’re on a computer, you can click the three-dot icon at the top of the message and select the Log out button.